How to build a WordPress task management system

 Now when one of our team members opens the task list, they will only see the tasks that are assigned to them.

 But why spend time (and money) on third-party tools when you can build your own task management app using WordPress?
-In this post, we showed you how to build a Gravity Forms project management tool using GravityView.
+In this post, we showed you how to build a Gravity Forms task management tool using GravityView.

 Did you find this post helpful?
 Check out some of our other tutorials showing you how to build a WordPress job board or create a custom issue tracker.